MuhammadTahaNasir/Learning-AI/Week1_Foundations/Readme.md

 ## Acknowledgments

-Gratitude to the open-source community and creators of tools like Pandas, NumPy, Flask, and Chart.js for enabling this journey into AI.
+A big thank you to everyone who made this journey possible.
+To the incredible creators of tools like Pandas, NumPy, Flask, and Chart.js—your work inspires us to push boundaries.
+And to the open-source community, educators, and peers—your support and resources have been invaluable.
+Here's to learning, sharing, and growing together!